For young entrepreneurs, raising money to finance a startup is not easy. So, how do you finance your dream business in a bad global economy?

-The bank’s decision on whether to grant a loan will be based on various factors, including how much experience you have, how much of your own money you are investing and the security you are able to offer for the loan.
+The bank’s decision on whether to grant a loan will be based on various factors.
+At times, these factors include how much experience you have.
+Also, banks need to know how much of their own money you are investing, and the security you are able to offer for the loan.

 #3).
 Government grants / schemes

 Another means through which you can finance your dream business can be through government schemes or grants for young entrepreneurs.
 So, if you have no security to back your loan, the government’s Enterprise Finance Guarantee scheme might be able to help.

 There are also grants available from the Prince’s Trust Enterprise Programme or government business grants.
 Though both of these schemes have restrictions on who can apply.
 However, they are worth looking into if you meet the relevant criteria.

 If you qualify, the government offers to guarantee 75% of a loan of up to £1 million against default.
 There is usually a 2% premium to pay on the loan and it cannot be for longer than ten years.

 #4).
 Friends / family / investors / crowdfunding